KlimaDAO/klimadao/README.md

 A set of NPM Workspace commands are provided, and can be run from the root folder.

-`npm run dev-site`: run the website on localhost:3000
+`npm run dev-all`: run all workspaces with hot reloading enabled.

+> Website can be accessed at [http://localhost:3000](http://localhost:3000)

+> App can be accessed at [http://localhost:3001](http://localhost:3001)

+To run dev on a specific workspace use:

+- `npm run dev-site`
+- `npm run dev-app`
-`npm run dev-app`: run the app on localhost:3001
+- `npm run dev-lib`

-`npm run dev-lib`: Watch for changes in `@klimadao/lib` and recompile on save.
-Alternatively, run `npm run build-lib` to compile once (this is already done automatically for the above two commands).

 `npm run format-all`: Format all files with `prettier`.

 `npm run extract-strings:dev`: Extract translation files for the source language "en".

+`npm run build-all`: build all workspaces.

 ## Translations